At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: State-dependent branching processes with migration

-Studying critical and near-critical recurrent branching processes one is usually interested in the asymptotic behaviour of the non-extinction probability an in the limiting behaviour of the process conditioned on the non-extinction.
-And we have corresponding results for a more general class of Markov chains, see Theorem~\ref{thm:rec.time} and Corollary~\ref{cor:rec.tail}.
-In order to apply these theorems, we have to to find restrictions on $\zeta(k)$ and $\eta$ which guarantee \eqref{m1.and.m2.new}--\eqref{r.p.prime} and \eqref{cond.xi.le}--\eqref{cond.3.moment}.
+Basic topics in the theory of critical and near-critical recurrent branching processes are the asymptotic behaviour of the non-extinction probability and the limiting behaviour of the process conditioned on the non-extinction.
+Let us demonstrate that corresponding results for general Markov chains---Theorem \ref{thm:rec.time} and Corollary~\ref{cor:rec.tail.gen}---may be applied to near-critical branching processes.
+For that, we have to find restrictions on $\zeta(k)$, $\eta(k)$, and $\eta$ which guarantee fulfillment of \eqref{m1.and.m2.new}--\eqref{r.p.prime} and \eqref{cond.xi.le}--\eqref{cond.3.moment}.

 The hardest task, from the technical point of view, consists in finding a regular function $r(x)$ such that \eqref{r-cond.2.new} takes place.
 In what follows we concentrate on the case when one can take $r(x)=c/x$.